sosiouxme/openshift-ansible/roles/openshift_management/README.md

 * `openshift_management_install_beta` - by setting this value to
-  `true` you acknowledge that this software is currently in BETA and support may be limited nonexistent.
+  `true` you acknowledge that this software is currently in BETA and support may be limited or nonexistent.
 This is required to begin the installation.